 A card found turned face upward in the shoe or deck may not be used in the game and must be placed in the discard rack.
 A card drawn in error without its face being exposed must be used.
-After the initial two cards have been dealt to each player and a card is drawn in error and exposed to the players, the card must be dealt Any player refusing to accept such a to the players or dealer. card may not have additional cards dealt to him during the round.
-If the card is refused by the player and the dealer cannot use the card, the card must be burned.
+After the initial two cards have been dealt to each player exposed must be used. and a card is drawn in error and exposed to the players, the card must be dealt to the Any player refusing to accept such a card may not have additional players or dealer. cards dealt to him during the round.
+If the card is refused by the player and the dealer If the dealer misses dealing the first cannot use the card, the card must be burned.
 If the dealer misses dealing the first or second card to himself, the dealer must continue dealing the first two cards to each player, and then deal the correct number of cards to himself.
 If there are insufficient cards remaining in the shoe or deck to complete a round of play, the cards in the discard rack must be shuffled and cut; and the dealer must complete the round of play.
-If no cards are dealt to a player's hand, the hand is dead and he may be included in the next If only one card in dealt to the player's hand, the dealer must deal the second card to the player after all other players have received a second card.
+If no cards are dealt to a player's hand, the hand is dead and he may be included in the next deal.
+If only one card in dealt to the player's hand, the dealer must deal the second card to the player after all other players have received a second card.